philipwellener/multi-agent-patrol-sim/README.md

 - Multiple agents patrol around independently (currently 4 of them)
 - Each agent has its own "brain" using behavior trees
-- A* pathfinding so they don't walk into walls
+- A* pathfinding (shortest path search algo) so they don't walk into walls
-- They try to avoid bumping into each other (mostly works)
+- The agents wander and try to avoid bumping into each other
-- Tweakable settings if you want to mess around with parameters
+- Tweakable settings if you want to mess around with parameters (grid size, number of agents, speed, etc)

 ## Project structure